-Definition 1.
-A graph G can be constructed in one step from two graphs X and Y iff:
+Definition 2.1.
+A graph G can be constructed in one step from two graphs X and Y if and only if:

-- X and Y are disjoint subgraphs of G
+- X and Y are disjoint subgraphs of G,

-- Every vertex in G is in either X or Y
+- every vertex in G is in either X or Y, and

-- Every edge in G is either in X, in Y, or connects a vertex in X with a vertex in Y
+- every edge in G is either in X, in Y, or connects a vertex in X with a vertex in Y.

-Definition 2.
-A Complexity Pathway of a graph G relative to a set of m single-vertex graphs is defined as a sequence of graphs $G{-m+1}, G{-m+2}, ..., G_0, G_1, G_2, ..., G_n$ such that:
+Definition 2.2.
+A Complexity Pathway of a graph G relative to a set of m single-vertex graphs is defined as a sequence of graphs $G{-m+1}, G{-m+2}, \ldots, G_0, G_1, G_2, \ldots, G_n$ such that:

-- $G_n = G$ - for i < 1, G_i is a single-vertex graph

-• for $i \ge 1$, G_i can be constructed in one step from two graphs G_j and G_k , with j, k < i
+- $-G_n = G$, - for i < 1, G_i is a single-vertex graph, and - for $i \ge 1$, G_i can be constructed in one step from two graphs G_i and G_k , with j, k < i.

-Definition 3.
-The Pathway Complexity C of G is the length of the shortest complexity pathway of G, minus the number of single-vertex graphs in that pathway (i.e. n in Definition 2).
-In other words, C is the smallest number of construction steps, as defined in Definition 1, that will result in a set containing G.
+Definition 2.3.
+The Pathway Complexity C of G is the length of the shortest complexity pathway of G, minus the number of single-vertex graphs in that pathway (i.e. n in Definition 2.2).
+In other words, C is the smallest number of construction steps, as defined in Definition 2.1, that will result in a set containing G.

-Characteristics of Pathway Complexity
+(e) Characteristics of Pathway Complexity

-The Pathway Complexity of an object generally increases with size, but decreases with symmetry so large objects with repeating substructures may have lower complexity than smaller objects with greater heterogeneity.
-In addition, the history dependence and recursive nature of the measure means that internal symmetries are also accounted for if they lie on the shortest pathway.
+The Pathway Complexity of an object generally increases with size, but decreases with symmetry, so large objects with repeating substructures may have lower complexity than smaller objects with greater heterogeneity.
+In addition, the history dependence and recursive nature of the measure mean that internal symmetries are also accounted for if they lie on the shortest pathway.
 For example, an object may be asymmetric but have a symmetric feature in it that can be constructed through duplication prior to the asymmetric parts being added on.
 Those duplicated structures may themselves contain substructures with similar duplications, which are accounted for recursively.
 In this way, we can describe the construction of structures through repeated duplication and addition of subunits.

-Pathway Complexity has an upper bound of $N_v - 1$, where N_v is the number of vertices on the graph.
+Pathway Complexity has an upper bound of $N{\rm v}-1$, where $N{\rm v}$ is the number of vertices on the graph.
 This represents joining two fundamental graphs in the first step, and then adding one more at a time until the object is constructed.
-One lower bound of Pathway Complexity is $\log_2 N_v$, which represents the fact that the simplest way to increase the size of an object in a pathway is to take the largest object so far and join it to itself, e.g. we can make an object of size 2 with one join, 4 with 2 joins, 8 with 3 joins, etc. An illustration of the upper and lower bounds of Pathway Complexity can be seen in Figure 4, with the orange regions being forbidden due to the above boundary conditions.
-The green portion of the figure is illustrative of the location in the complexity space where life might be reasonably be found.
+One lower bound of Pathway Complexity is $\log_2 N{\rm v}$, which represents the fact that the simplest way to increase the size of an object in a pathway is to take the largest object so far and join it to itself, e.g. we can make an object of size 2 with one join, 4 with 2 joins, 8 with 3 joins, etc. An illustration of the upper and lower bounds of Pathway Complexity can be seen in figure 4, with the orange regions being forbidden due to the above boundary conditions.
+The green portion of the figure is illustrative of the location in the complexity space where life might reasonably be found.
 Regions below can be thought of as being potentially naturally occurring, and regions above being so complex that even living systems might have been unlikely to create them.
 This is because they represent structures with limited internal structure and symmetries, which would require vast amounts of effort to faithfully reproduce.
 In exploring this region, we can attempt to find these boundaries, and examine the rate at which living systems can increase their complexity, and the limitations on that increase.